 Whistleblower and Qui Tam Attorneys in San Francisco

 We are your Bay Area employment law attorneys specializing in Whistleblower, or Qui Tam, litigation.
-A whistleblower, or Qui Tam relator, may be a private citizen, competitor, or internal company worker who reports illegal activity by a company.
+A whistleblower, or Qui Tam relator, maybe a private citizen, competitor, or internal company worker who reports illegal activity by a company.
 He or she may be an employee, worker, contractor, vendor, competitor, or any other private citizen with knowledge of such illegal conduct.

 Essentially, the citizen files the claim on behalf of the federal and/or California government.
 The most common type of whistleblower that we represent is an individual within the health care industry who witnessed fraud, false billing, and insufficient staffing at facilities, pharmaceutical irregularities, or up-coding of claims.
 Most often, the case settles and the only difference in compensation to the whistleblower is whether the government chooses to join the litigation or “intervene” or decline to intervene.
 Either way, the relator is entitled to a percent of the recovery ranging from 15% to 30 % of the reward recovered from the wrongdoer – which can pile into the millions due to the $11,000 per violation and triple damages awarded.

-In California, whistleblower and Qui Tam litigation is highly technical and necessitates lawyers with expertise in working these complex cases from inception to conclusion which often involves settlement.
+In California, whistleblower and Qui Tam litigation is highly technical and necessitates lawyers with expertise in working these complex cases from inception to a conclusion which often involves settlement.
 Our attorneys have over four decades of experience to ensure that you get the award that you’re entitled to for reporting illegal, fraudulent activity.
 To avoid pitfalls and obstacles, and navigate the False Claims Act’s many particularities, you must trust attorneys with a track record tied to millions of dollars in recovery for hundreds of California whistleblowers.

 In fact, we’ve handled many government workers and health care practitioners, physicians, nurses, consultants, contractors, and other employees who came forward to report claims such as Medicare and Medicaid fraud – which affects every tax-paying citizen.

-False Claims Act fraud also occurs when the company knows that it was overpaid by the government but chooses to retain the overpayment beyond the 60 day timeframe.
+False Claims Act fraud also occurs when the company knows that it was overpaid by the government but chooses to retain the overpayment beyond the 60-day timeframe.
 As soon as our San Francisco based attorneys are retained, we ensure that records are not destroyed by litigation hold letters, subpoenas, and other methods to protect relevant data.
 San Francisco has some of America’s finest medical centers such as UCSF Medical Center, John Muir Medical Center, Kaiser Permanente San Francisco Medical Center, California Pacific Medical Center, Mills-Peninsula Health Services, and Washington Hospital in Fremont.

 Stephen Danz and Associates Ardently Defends Whistleblowers against Retaliation

 We also ensure that our clients are not retaliated against for their courageous reporting of illegalities and the brave exposing of unlawful practices.
-There are many laws that we’ve utilized to protect whistleblowers that refuse to commit, and permit, fraudulent company practices.
+There are many laws that we’ve utilized to protect whistleblowers that refuse to commit and permit, fraudulent company practices.
 These include Federal FCA, California’s FCA, Federal Whistleblower Protection Act and California’s Whistleblower Protection Act, the ACA, California Labor Code 1102.5 and other sections, Health and Safety Code, OSHA and many others.

 Patient Protection and Affordable Care Act Adds Layer of Protection for Whistleblowers